bohning/usdb_syncer/README.md

 ## Linux Distributions

-Linux builds are generated on AlmaLinux 9.
+Linux bundles are generated on AlmaLinux 9.
 They should be compatible with any modern distribution.
 If not, please open an issue.

 The only known requirement for the binary is `glibc >= 2.34`.
 The current `glibc` version can be checked with: